MNK Investors Have Opportunity to Lead Mallinckrodt plc Securities Fraud Lawsuit

 LOS ANGELES, Aug.
-4, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mallinckrodt plc ("Mallinckrodt" or the "Company") (NYSE: MNK).
+8, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Mallinckrodt plc ("Mallinckrodt" or the "Company") (NYSE: MNK).

 Class Period: June 17, 2022 – June 14, 2023